Tom Price (actor): Comedy

 Price often performs as a stand-up comedian across the UK and internationally.

 He took his debut stand-up show, Say When, to the Edinburgh Festival in 2011, and a reviewer described his comedic style as "easygoing, good-natured autobiographical".

 He returned to Edinburgh in 2014 with his show "Not as Nice as He Looks", which was described by one reviewer as "refreshing, innovative and frighteningly funny".

 In Autumn 2014, Tom supported Stephen Merchant on his European Tour.

 Radio

 Price appeared as Gordon, a young drunken doctor, in the BBC Radio 4 comedy show Rigor Mortis for three series, alongside Peter Davison, Geoffrey Whitehead, Matilda Ziegler and, for series one, Tracy-Ann Oberman.

 His radio credits also include the Torchwood Radio Play Asylum, in which he reprised his role as Andy.

 He hosts the BBC Radio Wales comedy news show "The Leak with Tom Price", which began in September 2014.
 Prior to that, he regularly hosted the topical comedy radio show What's the Story? on the same station.

 In October 2016 Tom became the weekend afternoon host on Magic Radio.

-From September 2017 Tom became the weekend breakfast show host on Magic Radio (6am10am), taking over from Harriet Scott who was to become the new weekday breakfast show host alongside Ronan Keating.